Looking Closely at Children

 These examples use the convention I adopted to craft the final product.
 In this form, the story teller spins a tale of an event from a novelist’s perspective (with maybe a bit of loving bias sprinkled in).
 The afterwards sections include (1) an attentive and compassionate discussion of meaning from the educator’s experience, told directly to the child(ren), and (2) possibilities in the child(ren)’s future and for the school, voiced to these communities.

-If you want to see the ultimate, much more nuanced source, I invite you to go to Kei Tua o Pae at the Ministry of Education of New Zealand / Aotearoa.
+If you want to see the ultimate, much more nuanced source, I invite you to go to Kei Tua o te Pae, Assessment for Learning Early Childhood Exemplars from New Zealand / Aotearoa.

-Each can be downloaded by clicking the link under the player.
+Each of these eight examples can be downloaded by clicking the link provided below the photo.

 Josie’s Drip

 Josie’s drip was recorded on videotape.
 The camera was pointed at the entire table of children, so images were taken from the video, cropped and enlarged to focus only on her.
-Here is Pre-K Science for those of you who are politically enamored of STEM for children under age 6, who, by the way, are naturally scientists.
+Here is Pre-K Science for children under age 6, who, by the way, are naturally scientists.

 Josies Drip